-I felt his "mm-hmm" through his chest.
+I felt his "mm-hmm" through his chest as his hand moved down my thigh again.
 "You?" he asked.

 "I don't care either.
 I'd love them anyway."
 I sniffled.
 "I might have to settle for a puppy though at the rate I'm going."